 Pay the Minimum Amount for a Down Payment

 One solution is to look for a loan without potentially restrictive eligibility requirements, as with a USDA or VA loan, and instead shop around for a loan that has low down payment policies.
-Many lenders offer 3% down mortgages, which may work well for some homebuyers.
+Many lenders offer mortgages with as little as 3% down, which may work well for some homebuyers.

 Find a Down Payment Assistance (DPA) Program